Safeguarding is effective. All involved in the school understand the processes and their roles in keeping children safe.

-- We have a Safeguarding and Child Protection Policy in place which is reviewed annually at the start of the academic year (parents may request a copy of this).
+- We have a Safeguarding Policy in place (a link to it can be found on our Policies Page) which is reviewed annually at the start of the academic year (parents may request a copy of this).
 This policy is guided by Oxfordshire County Council and the Oxfordshire Safeguarding Children’s Board.

 - All appointments are made in line with safer recruitment practice and guidelines.

 - All staff and Governors receive regular training in line with our safeguarding responsibilities as laid down by the Local Authority.

 It is important for parents to be aware that:

 - Staff and volunteers in the school have a duty to report concerns about a child, whether this means the child may be in need of additional support or help of some kind, or whether it is thought that a child may have been abused or be at risk of abuse.

 - There are four categories of abuse: physical, sexual, emotional, neglect.

 - In some cases the school is obliged to refer children to children’s social care staff for children to be assessed for their needs or if an investigation into possible child abuse is required.
 In many cases there will already have been discussions between school staff and the parents of the child, and the situation and concerns will not be a surprise to the parents.
 However, parents may not be told that the school has referred their child to children’s social care if it is thought that this might put the child at risk.

 - Children’s social care tries to carry out its enquiries in a sensitive fashion.
 It has to gather information and generally it can be open with parents about the steps being taken.